KatharinaBrandtner/mcbw_glitch_art/README.md

 - Semi-transparent white curtain
 - Suspension system (approx. 30 cm distance from the wall)
-- Red tracking markers attached to the curtain
+- Red tracking markers attached to the curtain (big enough and right distance)
 - Projector
 - Computer running the application
 - Webcam for real-time tracking